 Thailand is a country in Southeast Asia.
 It covers more than 513 thousand km².
 Its neighboring countries are Laos, Myanmar, Cambodia and Malaysia.
 The country, loved by tourists, has a lot to offer.
 It’s not only beaches and seaside resorts, but also a complex country where freedom is a symbol of everything.
 Here you will find modern metropolises, but also historical Buddhist destinations.
 Endless sandy beaches alternate with mighty mountains full of greenery.
-The silence and unspoiled nature will be replaced by the bustle of night Bangkok.
-Overall, a great experience can be emphasized by smiling and hospitable people and renowned traditional Thai cuisine.
+The silence and unspoiled nature will be replaced by the bustle of Bangkok’s night life.
+Overall, a great experience can be emphasized by smiling and hospitable people and well known traditional Thai cuisine.

 Basic information about Thailand